 Electroneurodiagnostic technology involves recording and studying the electrical activity of the brain and nervous system.
 The electroencephalogram (EEG), which records the ongoing electrical activity of the brain and assists in the diagnosis of a variety of neurological problems, is the most well-known electroneurodiagnostic procedure.

-Mayo School of Health Sciences coordinates the clinical rotation training experience in conjunction with GateWay Community College.
+Mayo Clinic School of Health Sciences coordinates the clinical rotation training experience in conjunction with GateWay Community College.
 The length of the rotation is flexible and depends on GateWay's program guidelines and requirements.

 Several Phoenix-area hospitals and clinics serve as clinical training sites.
 Students do their rotations at one or two, but not all, participating practice sites.